For complete information about minoring, see the online catalog.

 - HIST 328 The British Empire

-A capstone project completed under the supervision of the minor advisor.
+The capstone project is completed under the supervision of the minor advisor.
 Junior or senior standing is required.
-Evidence that a capstone project has been completed is certified by the program director.
+Please use this form for certification of the MENA Studies capstone project.

 A capstone project consists of one of the following: